Crustless Pizza

 - Ground sausage or pork – I use Italian sausage most of the time because the seasoning is already built in.
 Ground pork works if you add your own Italian seasoning.
 Ground beef and turkey are fine too.

 - Seasonings and marinara sauce – A couple tablespoons of marinara give the meat that pizza-sauce flavor.
-I use my homemade keto pizza sauce when I have it on hand.
+I keep homemade keto pizza sauce in the fridge when I have time to make it.
 Skip the sauce entirely for the lowest carb count.

 - Pizza toppings – Go heavy.
 Pepperoni, salami, fresh basil, bell pepper, onion, mushroom, black olive.
 I load mine up and the sausage base holds it all.